-The Shire of Gnowangerup is situated in the Great Southern area, 354 kilometres from Perth and 140 kilometres from Albany via the Chester Pass Road.
+The Shire of Gnowangerup is situated in the Great Southern area, 354 kilometres southeast of Perth and 140 kilometres north of Albany.
 It has a population of approximately 1400 people and features three towns – Gnowangerup, Ongerup and Borden.

-The Shire covers an area approximately 5000 square kilometres.
-100 000 hectares of farmland support a highly efficient livestock and cropping industry of wheat, lupins, barley, canola, clover seed, peas, oats and faba beans.
+Covering an area of approximately 5,000 square kilometres, the Shire is largely rural, including about 100,000 hectares of productive farmland supporting highly efficient livestock; sheep and cattle and cropping; wheat, lupins, barley, canola, clover seed, peas, oats and faba beans, industries.
 The area is noted Australia wide for its Merino sheep and attracts large crowds at the annual Stud Field Days.

-There is also the majestic Stirling Range – a growing eco-tourism destination which attracts an estimated 175,000 persons annually, with well known climbing and scenic delights such as Bluff Knoll, Mount Toolbrunup and Mount Trio.
+Located close by is the majestic Stirling Range – a growing eco-tourism destination which attracts an estimated 175,000 persons annually, with well known climbing and scenic delights such as Bluff Knoll, Mount Toolbrunup and Mount Trio.
 The Shires theme "Heart of the Stirlings" typifies the attraction of the area.
 Wildflowers abound during the season in the Stirling Range National Park.
-More Tourist information here Tourism

 Other must-see locations include the Ongerup Museum, Yongergnow Australian Malleefowl Centre, the Lily Dutch Windmill, the Steam Tractor outside the Shire administration offices, and Aylmore Springs, next to the Gnowangerup Swimming Pool .

 Events of note include the Ongerup Wildflower Show and the annual Merino Sheep Field Days held throughout the district in August and September.
 Council also participates in the annual Hidden Treasures of the Great Southern Bloom Festival, every spring, showcasing local art, gardens, tourist attractions and our towns.
 Please Click here for more toursim information Tourism.